 Expect to see birds of different kinds such as herons and egrets.
 Organizers usually include the forest as part of a tour package to Anguib Beach.

 9. Anguib Beach

 Anguib Beach ranks as one of the premium tourist spots in Cagayan province.
 Although popular, it is generally off-beaten compared to highly commercialized destinations like Boracay or El Nido in Palawan.

 It’s one of the most pristine beaches in the country.
 Although it is hard to reach, you’ll get instant relief from gazing at its crystal-clear waters, white sands, and stunning rock and reef formations.

 10. Millions of Bat Assembly

 Yes, you’ve read that right.
-The forests and giant caves of Cagayan is home to some of the remaining refuges of endemic bat species.
+The forests and giant caves of Cagayan are home to some of the remaining refugees of endemic bat species.

-Known as the Circadian Bat Flight, this phenomenon involves millions of bats going out from the cave and forming spectacular formations as they make their way for foraging.
+Known as the Circadian Bat Flight, this phenomenon involves millions of bats going out from the cave and forming spectacular formations as they make their way to forage.

 These bats are visible when cruising the Pinacanauan River near Callao Cave.